Script Variables

 Parameterized Query with type safe substitution parameters

-DEFINE var_date DATE DEFINE var_string VARCHAR SELECT * FROM table_name where date_field = '$(var_date)' and string_field = $(var_string) |
+SELECT * FROM table_name where date_field = $(var_date) and string_field = $(var_string)

-If you try to execute script above then window will popup asking to supply values for defined variable which do not have values assigned to them.
-This will be happen every time you execute above script because DEFINE statement will reset variable value to nothing.
+If you try to execute script above then window will popup asking to supply values for defined variables which do not have values assigned to them.
+This will be happen every time you execute above script because $DEFINE statement will reset variable value to nothing.
 If Script variable contains type declaration then SqlDbx will try to convert specified values to corresponding type.
 If conversion fails then query will not be executed.
 For example if you specify string_value for var_string then it will be enclosed in single braces automatically or if type declared as DATE and your database is Oracle then it will be replaced by function TO_DATE(var_date, 'YYYY-MM-DD').
 If no type specified or variable value provided then no conversion will apply.

 Script Variables naming rules